spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-stores-with-multiple-locales.md

 In the example above, the `en` key is associated with the `en_US` locale.

-## URL routing for stores with multiple locales
+## Route URLs for stores with multiple locales

 In Yves, the key for the selected locale is contained in the URL; if no key is contained in the URL, the default locale is considered as the current one.